The devastating effects of discarded monofilament are felt on Bayou Drive and beyond.

 The Monofilament Recovery and Recycling Program (MRRP) is a formative statewide effort to educate the public on the consequences of monofilament line left in the environment.
 The program encourages recycling by providing a network of recycling bins and drop-off locations, as well as helps promote volunteer cleanup events.

-I had visited Bayou Drive on June 19 and on July 16 I had left earlier for an assignment just to visit my favorite little spot again and to my surprise I noticed that there were monofilament recycling bins that had been placed by the bridge and one by the marsh inlet.
+On July 16, I had left home earlier for an assignment just to visit my favorite little spot on Bayou Drive again and to my surprise I noticed that there were monofilament recycling bins that had been placed by the bridge and one by the marsh inlet.

 This was exciting…overwhelming to be exact and hopefully those that fish or crab in this area know two things.
 First, people are noticing the careless act of leaving fishing line and second, those who use the bins to recycle fishing line know the importance of protecting and saving wildlife.